 Verify and Validate an Event Notification

-Learn about the third step to creating Square webhooks, which is to have your application verify the event notification and validate the data included.
+Learn about the third step for setting up Square webhooks, which is to verify that you receive the event notification and validate that the notification originated from Square.

 Link to section